confluentinc/ksql/docs/reference/user-defined-functions.md

 1. `I` is the input type of the UDAF. `I` can be a tuple type, one of `Pair`, `Triple`, `Quadruple`, or `Quintuple`, when there are multiple column arguments. `VariadicArgs` can be nested inside a tuple to create a variadic column argument.
 A function can have at most one variadic argument anywhere in its signature (including the parameters of `UdafFactory`).
+A variadic column argument may have `Object` as its type parameter to accept any number of columns of any type, though a variadic `Object` factory argument is not supported.
 A variadic column argument outside a tuple is not supported.
 2. `A` is the data type of the intermediate storage used to keep track of the state of the UDAF.
 3. `O` is the data type of the return value.